Contents

 Compliance with State Regulations

 Each state has its own healthcare credentialing standards and medical services policy guidelines.
 Additionally, certain national organizations like CAHQ specify requirements for payer credentialing.
-This gives rise to issues in healthcare credentialing because the requirements may vary among different states and also with modified policy or legislature.
+This gives rise to issues in healthcare credentialing because the requirements may vary among different states and also with modified policies or legislature.
 Your medical provider credentialing platform must be updated with the changing regulations, and incorporate new requirements as they take place in real-time.

 ix.
-Implementation Data Privacy and Security
+Implementation of Data Privacy and Security

 Implementation Data Privacy and Security